 “Reebok says a fully charged battery can be used for about six hours of power-on time.
 That’s two games, or a week’s practice sessions.
 Of course, it’s important to turn it off when you’re not using it.
 I recommend that you recharge it every night.
 Think about your sensor like you think about your cellphones.
 You sure wouldn’t want your cellphone to stop working because you forgot to charge it.
 People would start calling you a dork or a dufus.
 Think about your sensor the same way.
 You sure wouldn’t want your teammates to start calling you dork or dufus because you forgot to charge your sensor.
 Or forgot to bring your cap and sensor with you to school.”

 We laughed, but it really wasn’t something funny.
 None of us wanted to be called out by our teammates for forgetting any of our equipment or uniforms, especially a sexy new piece of equipment.
 Some of the guys were talking about showing it off to their current or potential girlfriends.
 I couldn’t wait to show it to Scott.
-I counted him as my potential boyfriend.
+I counted him as my friend — and maybe even a potential boyfriend.

 Then we put on our helmets and ran out onto the field.
 Light contact drills, Coach Lenning called them.
 Lemme tell you, there was absolutely nothing light about them.